AEdward/dreamspace/README.md

    `node scripts/seed.js` (first deploy only — it's idempotent but only needs to run once), `npm run build`, restart the app.
-4. Point your domain at this single app. **The old `cms.` subdomain / Strapi Node app is no longer needed** — safe to stop and delete once this is confirmed working.
+4. Point your domain at this single app. **The old `cms.` subdomain / Strapi Node app is no longer needed** — safe to stop and delete once this is confirmed working.....

 ## What's implemented vs. still needed